Kwak-Jin/IAIA/Project/Robot Automation/RobotAutomation.md

 ###  Troubleshooting

 1. Gomoku game program sometimes [malfunctions](https://youtu.be/F8NwCMZV67k).
+These malfunction problem may lead to termination of the program using emergency stop.
+There are 2 main ideas tested in the project to prevent this situation
+   1. `rospy.sleep(time)` is used as a temporary solution to the situation.
+This only helps if the robot has been operated too long.
+   2. Giving more waypoints on the way to the destination.

 2. Communication between asynchronous processes may cause trouble within the process.
 To sync each steps(process), time-idling is used in the process by `while(not_changed)`.
 While not using time-idling, the robot may visit the previous stone coordinates on game board.

 <p align='center'><img src=".\image\flow table.png" alt="flow table" style="zoom:90%;" />Figure Idle/Execute process </p>